ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Editor's note: Replace IANA label with TBD value registered for EAD_CRED_BY_VALUE in {{iana-edhoc-ead}}.

 In the EDHOC reverse message flow this EAD item can be applied for better control of the use of credential by value.
-Note that in the reverse flow both C and RS may recover from error code 3, but at the cost of more round trips which can be avoided by the use of the EAD item.
+Note that in the reverse flow both C and RS may recover from error code 3, but at the cost of more round trips which can be avoided by using the EAD item.

 * In case the ACE Client / EDHOC Responder sends a credential by reference in message_2 and receives a code 3 error message, then it can trigger a new EDHOC session and send credential by value this time.